PsiLupan/MakeLobbiesGreatAgain/README.md

 Optional Features:
 * Double-Click to lock/unlock the overlay for dragging
 * Shift + Left Click on a player, highlighted in a darker color for current selection, to toggle to BLOCKED, LOVED, or back to the normal display
-* To exit, simply look for Jake's face in your system tray near the clock, right-click, and select Exit.
+* To exit, simply look for the icon in your system tray near the clock, right-click, and select Exit.

 ## HOW TO INSTALL AND USE:
 **System Requirements:**